JonasKaplan/MonoGeometry/README.md

 # Contribution

 All contributions are welcomed.
-Please use the privided .editorconfig file for style guidlines.
+Please use the provided .editorconfig file for style guidlines.